LucasKonrath/arch-kata-mr-bill/glossary.md

 ## A

+### A/B Testing
+**Definition:** A statistical method that compares two versions of a webpage, feature, or app against each other to determine which performs better based on user behavior metrics.
+**Context:** Used with feature flags to evaluate new features with real users before full deployment.

 ### ACID
 **Definition:** An acronym for Atomicity, Consistency, Isolation, and Durability.
 These properties guarantee database transactions are processed reliably.
 **Context:** PostgreSQL provides ACID compliance for reliable data transactions in our system.